 In addition, I am the Editor of the Seminars in Nuclear Medicine, and serve on the Editorial Board of various journals in related fields.
 I have authored or edited 25 books.
 I have also contributed ninety-six chapters in books, and reviews in textbooks and journals.
 My latest books are “Blood Pressure Measurement: An Illustrated History,” and “An Ear to the Chest: The Evolution of the Stethoscope.”
 My interest in Medical History grew out of a major collection of antique medical instruments, books and related items.
-My full CV can be viewed at this link: CV_MDB.pdf.
+My full CV can be viewed at these links in Word format and PDF format.

 The photo of me above to the right was taken during a recent visit to the University of Padua Medical School.
 I am standing beside a model of the historic Fabricius Amphitheater.
 Along the walls are plaques commemorating the famous people who studied there.
 The amphitheater itself is behind a door to my left and can be entered from the pit where the dissections were done below the students seated in the gallery.

 I would like to thank the following for their contributions to the formulation of this site and the collections shown here: